-Kimball hides in a home for the blind after his likeness appears on television.
-In the home resides former police chief Brady, blinded in the line of duty and who wishes to prove the incompetence of the current chief by nabbing Kimball.
+Kimble hides in a home for the blind after his likeness appears on television.
+In the home resides former police chief Brady, blinded in the line of duty and who wishes to prove the incompetence of the current chief by nabbing Kimble.

 After falling in with two other escaped fugitives Kimble has to accompany them when they force themselves into the home of a woman and her mother.
 He then has to figure a way out while also trying to protect the women.

 The son of a rich landowner comes back home to take over the business after his father's accidental death.
 The son's return brings resentment from some of the workers who believe he's responsible for a young woman's death.